This Month, Bridget talks about The Rehabilitation Act of 1973.

 is a hard worker and has had many jobs.
 She worked at Jewel, and at the Kane

 County Cougar games.
-She loved working at a nursery
+She loved working at a nursery school and the kids loved

 her.
 Now she works at Burlington Coat factory and really enjoys it but her feet